Krillsson/sys-API/README.md

 ### GraphQL

-GraphQL is now available through the /graphql endpoint.
+GraphQL is available through the `/graphql` endpoint.
 It supports the exact same features as the REST-API.
 Checkout the [schema](server/src/main/resources/schema.graphqls).

 A web-UI for trying out the GraphQL-API is also available at `<IP>:8080/`.
 If you don't want to expose this functionality.
 It can be disabled via the configuration.